Showing posts with label diaplegic. Show all posts

 This whole situation is disheartening me, just like it is for everyone else.
 And I have felt like giving up writing this blog altogether.

-The lesson has given me more of a positive response to what I am doing and why.
-In her podcast, she was saying that even if you are struggling right now with your content then it's ok.
+The lesson has given me a more of a positive response to what I am doing and why.
+In her podcast, she was saying that even if you are struggling right now with your content, it's ok.
 But don't give up.
 Your posts are valuable to even the smallest number of people.
-You could be posting about how you are coping with the situation at the moment, cooking home meals and how to help your child or deal with something while everyone is at home, or if you are able to go away, but not necessarily abroad.
+You could be posting about how you are coping with the situation at the moment, cooking home meals and how to help your child or deal with something while everyone is at home, or if you can go away, but not necessarily abroad.

 What I am talking about in my recent posts shows that other people are not alone.
-Even if living with others who are able to go out more often but you can't.
+Even if living with others who can go out more often, you can't.
 I'm proving that it's ok despite all that is going on.

-So I realize that my posts are important even though I have few readerships because everyone is important.
+So I realise that my posts are important even though I have few readers because everyone is important.

 Love and Peace